la2050/challenge/_2021/play/up2us-inc.md

-Approximately how many people will be directly impacted by this proposal?: '10100' Approximately how many people will be indirectly impacted by this proposal?: '50000' Please describe the broader impact of your proposal.: > Our broader impact is to train at least 10000 coaches throughout LA and to place 100 trained and subsidized  coaches in communities that lack sufficient sports opportunities for youth.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '10100' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '50000' Describe how Los Angeles County will be different if your work is successful.: > Our broader impact is to train at least 10000 coaches throughout LA and to place 100 trained and subsidized  coaches in communities that lack sufficient sports opportunities for youth.
 Collectively, we seek to inspire more than